 The TCG is the first community garden in Southwest Texas to use rainwater exclusively for year-round food production.
 We received a donation (from another generous local) of materials to build our 25 x 50 ft Market building.
 It was erected, welded, roofed and guttered totally by volunteers.
 The building currently has 2-3,000 gallons water storage tanks attached and in service.

-Each inch of rain the roof collects over 700 gallons of water for gardening.
-We are experimenting with a few fruit trees and water the natives to add shade in the future.
-Powered by solar, we are able to host evening events such as cooking classes and parties.
+Each inch of rain on the roof of our Market Building collects over 700 gallons of water for gardening.
+We're experimenting with a few fruit trees, and we water the native mesquite trees to add shade in the future.
+Powered by solar energy, we're able to host evening events like cooking classes and parties.

-Every Saturday, from November through March, the Garden hosts the Terlingua Farmers' Market.
-At this popular Saturday morning gathering place, you will enjoy local musicians performing while you munch on homemade pizza, fresh breads and goodies.
-Local eggs, greens and fresh produce sell out quickly!
-Crafters make lovely tie-dyed clothing, knitted warm hats and desert gear and hand made prisms.
+Every Saturday, from November through March, the Community Garden hosts the Terlingua Farmers' Market.
+At this popular Saturday morning gathering place, you'll enjoy local musicians performing while you munch on homemade pizza, fresh breads, and other goodies.
+Local eggs, greens, and fresh produce sell out quickly!
+Terlingua artisans make lovely tie-dyed clothing, knitted warm hats and desert gear, and hand made water prisms.

 We hope you join us at the Garden and the Market!

 Actively encouraging new gardeners, the volunteers work with the local schools and host numerous planting, tasting and cooking field days for our children.
-The students dressed a lovely scarecrow and painted original artwork and hubcabs to decorate the garden and Market building.
-This summer we have planted a few summer vegetables under our lovely shade structure.
-Donated by locals in 2013 we can experiment, with our goal of year around produce in sight.
+The students dressed a lovely scarecrow and painted original artwork and hubcabs to decorate the Garden and Market building.

 "LETS GROW TOGETHER"